WheteThunger/SpawnModularCar/README.md

 - All engine modules may be automatically filled with your highest allowed quality of engine components.

 ### Other commands

 - `mycar fix` -- Fix your car.
 This restores it to original condition as though you had just spawned it, with the exception that it will not add or remove a lock, regardless of your `AutoCodeLock` or `AutoKeyLock` setting.
 Engine components will also be repaired.
 If you were granted any of the `spawnmodularcar.engineparts.*` permissions, missing engine components are added, and lower quality components are replaced with the maximum quality you are allowed.
 Note: This command cannot restore your car if it is "dead" (0 health on every module).
 - `mycar fetch` -- Teleport your car to you in an upright position.
 - `mycar destroy` -- Destroy your car, allowing you to spawn a new one.
   - Non-empty storage modules will drop a bag with their items next to where the car was located.
   - If the car's engine modules contained components that are of higher quality than are allowed by your `spawnmodularcar.engineparts.*` permissions, those will be added to your inventory if there is space, else dropped to the ground in front of you.
-- `mycar autocodelock` -- Toggle AutoCodeLock.
-While ON, spawning your car will automatically create a code lock and add it to the front-most cockpit module if it has one.
-- `mycar autokeylock` -- Toggle AutoKeyLock.
-While ON, spawning your car will automatically create a key lock and add a matching key to your inventory.
-Note: This only happens if the car has at least one cockpit module.
-- `mycar autofilltankers` -- Toggle AutoFillTankers.
-While ON, spawning your car, fixing it, or loading a preset will automatically fill any tanker modules to allowed capacity (configurable) with fresh water, replacing any salt water already in them.
 - `mycar help` -- Print a list of available commands and their usage.
 Only shows commands allowed by your permissions.

-### Player-defined preset commands
+### Personal presets

-Players can save custom module configurations, allowing them to spawn a car or update a car in-place with a saved preset.
+Players with the `spawnmodularcar.presets` permission can save custom module configurations, allowing them to spawn their car or change their car in-place with a saved preset.

 - `mycar list` -- List your saved module configuration presets.
 - `mycar save <name>` -- Save your car's current module configuration under the specified preset name.